-‘Orange Is The New Black’ Trailer: Will Hacker’s Leak Affect Season Five’s June Debut?
+‘Orange Is The New Black’ Trailer: Will Hacker’s Leak Affect Season 5’s June Debut?

 — Debra Birnbaum (@debrabirnbaum) May 8, 2017

-On the bright side, only 10 of the 13 upcoming episodes were a part of the leak so longtime fans of the show still have some new content to look forward to when Season 5 officially hits the web next month.
+On the bright side, only 10 of the 13 upcoming episodes were a part of the leak, so longtime fans of the show still have some new content to look forward to when Season 5 officially hits the web next month.

-For those fans who have resisted the early temptation to binge watch, there are plenty of juicy details to get excited over in the new trailer.
+For those fans who have resisted the early temptation to binge watch, there are plenty of juicy details to get excited about in the new trailer.

-Season five of Orange Is The New Black will be released on June 9.
+Season 5 of Orange Is the New Black will be released on June 9.

-Did you watch most of the new ‘OITNB’ season already?
-Or are you waiting until it’s officially dropped on June 9?
+Did you watch most of the new OITNB season already?
+Are you waiting until it’s officially dropped on June 9?
 Sound off in the comments section below!